clburlison/clburlison.com/resources.md

 [![Slack Status](https://macadmins.herokuapp.com/badge.svg)](https://macadmins.herokuapp.com)

-MacAdmins is a slack channel that is a free resource available to the community.
+MacAdmins is a slack group that is a free resource available to the community.
 You will find me online as 'clburlison' however I tend to avoid the `#general` channel and participate more in topic channels.
 After sign up you can visit our slack group in your browser by visiting [https://macadmins.slack.com/](https://macadmins.slack.com/) or [downloading](https://slack.com/downloads) Slack for Mac, Windows, Linux, iOS, Android, or Windows Phone.

 ---